FMC’s Free SNAP EBT Equipment Program

 The United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) has partnered with the Farmers Market Coalition (FMC) to provide eligible farmers markets and direct marketing farmers with free electronic benefit transfer (EBT) equipment necessary to process Supplemental Nutrition Assistance Program (SNAP) benefits.
 Download a two-page handout on the Equipment Program and service provider options here.

 FMC will cover the costs of purchasing or renting SNAP EBT equipment and services (set-up costs, monthly service fees, and wireless fees) for up to three years.
-After their application has been approved, eligible farmers and farmers markets will choose their own SNAP EBT service provider from a list of participating companies: MarketLink, MerchantSource and TSYS.
+After their application has been approved, eligible farmers and farmers markets will choose their own SNAP EBT service provider from a list of participating companies: MarketLink, MerchantSource, PaymentSpring and TSYS.
 Transaction fees (for SNAP EBT, credit, and debit payments) will not be covered.

 Now!
 This is a first-come, first-serve opportunity, which will be over when all the funds have been allocated.
 Don’t wait!

 Visit FMCtoolbox.org to fill out the online application.
 An email address, FNS number, the date of SNAP-authorization, contact information, and some general information about your farm or farmers market will be required.
 One application may be submitted per farmers market or direct marketing farmer.